HSR-ChallP1-Whitespace/hsr-challp1-whitespace.github.io/_posts/2015-10-11-first-right-left.md

 TrackPart[direction=LEFT, start=27726, end=28245]
 {% endhighlight %}

-We compare continuously this pattern with the new ones incoming with each event, if we match, maybe we found the track model.
-If we found the model, maybe is time to start speeding up!!
+After each recognized TrackPart we split the list into two same size lists.
+We compare them and check if it's the same pattern.
+Thats how we get candidates for our track pattern.
+After the second round we will get a match which is our track pattern.
+To detect the best match we use the round-time-event.
+If summarize all the times of our trackparts the difference to the round-time should be as small as possible.

+After we recognized the track we have to implement a logic which detects our position in the track at any time.
-Still we have to check our logic, and oc course, test all.
+Still we have to check our logic, and of course, test all.

 **Thats all, folks...**